bossley9/nvim/README.md

 takes a large toll on memory
 ([and telemetry is creepy](https://stackoverflow.com/questions/40451596/visual-studio-code-still-accessing-internet-after-update-and-telemetry-was-disab)).

+I've also grown accustomed to [Vim](https://www.vim.org/) keybindings.
+They are short, efficient, and prevent the user from leaving the keyboard, saving precious seconds of time.
+I've tried to use Visual Studio Code's `vim` and `neovim` extensions and am dissatisfied with both.
+They both display the mode on the status bar which is hidden in `fullscreen` and `zen mode` (both of which I use frequently).
+They also seem to have occassional glitches, and not all Vim commands can be executed.

 I wanted an editing solution with high performance and small memory footprint that includes all the features of Visual Studio Code that I regularly utilize.

 ### Solution

 Vim and its Neovim counterpart are low-level text editors that focus soley on what they were designed to do - edit files.
-Neovim has no discernible impact on performance or memory, and the keybindings and shortcuts allow the user to keep their hands near the keyboard, improving actual editing efficiency.
-I chose Neovim over Vim due to its out-of-the-box support for gui-related features and other features I used in VS Code (such as the in-editor terminal).
+Neovim has no discernible impact on performance or memory, and the keybindings and shortcuts improve editing efficiency. while some would argue that Neovim and Vim are essentially identical, I chose Neovim over Vim due to its out-of-the-box support for gui-related features and other features I used in VS Code (such as the in-editor terminal).
 Neovim also has consistency across platforms, making it easy to setup on any operating system.